 Student teaching is completed in an area school, generally within 40 miles of the University, as assigned by the dean of the Franks School of Education.
 The student teacher participates in a classroom with a cooperating teacher for 10-11 full weeks.
-The GPA requirement for enrollment in student teaching is 2.5 overall, as well as 2.5 in all intended areas of licensure.
 To be eligible for licensure, the teacher candidate must have earned an overall GPA of 2.5 or higher, a GPA of 2.5 or higher in all areas of licensure, must have successfully completed student teaching with a GPA of 2.5 or higher, and must have met all Benchmark requirements at established levels.